 Mrs. Douglas has worked in a range of service settings, including The Children’s Hospital of Philadelphia; Children & Families First in Wilmington, DE; and the Penn State University campus in Media, PA.
 Mrs. Douglas is a Licensed Clinical Social Worker and is certified in trauma-focused cognitive behavioral therapy.
 Recently, Mrs. Douglas has been working as a Mental Health Therapist helping individuals and families navigate their experiences with anxiety, depression, interpersonal conflicts, and self-esteem.

-Delaware Law students and graduates preparing for the bar may contact Mrs. Douglas for individual in-person appointments by emailing her at: [email protected].
+Delaware Law students and graduates preparing for the bar may contact Mrs. Douglas for individual in-person appointments by completing the following form: Delaware Law School Referral Form.

 All Delaware Law students in all degree programs and recent graduates studying for the bar also have free, unlimited online access to therapists + on-demand crisis counseling, 24/7.
 Register for this service through the Virtual Care Group.